FatherDivine/Powershell-Scripts-Public/Javier-SquidProxy/README.md

 We could also wrap that into separate jobs as well using aliases to make things look cryptic:

 $PCList|%{icm -ScriptBlock {Enable-Proxy} $_ -AsJob}

+Lastly, you can check the Proxy Status (if enabled/disabled) by navigating to C:\Windows\Logs\Proxy\
+and reading the "ProxyStatus.txt" file.
+This shows if It's enabled or disabled, as well as the date & time it last was.
+If this is a remote PC, you can do something like the below from File explorer:

+\\PCHostname\c$\Windows\Logs\Proxy to open the folder and read the logs.